usememos/dotcom/content/blog/syncing-data-with-icloud.md

 ---
 title: Syncing Data Across My MacBooks with iCloud
 author: Steven
-description: In all honesty, I don't have a suitable cloud service for deploying memos, but I do have two trusty MacBooks - a MacBook Air in home and a MacBook Pro in company.
+description: In all honesty, I don't have a suitable cloud service for deploying Memos, but I do have two trusty MacBooks - a MacBook Air in home and a MacBook Pro in company.
 But how to keep data in sync between them?
 published_at: 2023/10/26 21:19:00
 feature_image: /content/blog/syncing-data-with-icloud/banner.png
 ---

 In all honesty, I don't have a suitable cloud service for deploying memos, but I do have two trusty MacBooks - a MacBook Air in home and a MacBook Pro in company.
 Each served its unique role, but the problem was keeping data in sync between them.

-The solution began with the realization that the memos' startup command could hold the key.
+The solution began with the realization that the Memos' startup command could hold the key.
 The recommand command looked like this:

 ```shell
 docker run -d --name memos -p 5230:5230 -v ~/.memos/:/var/opt/memos ghcr.io/usememos/memos:latest